 Measure a scant ½ teaspoon of household ammonia into the jug.
 Scant means slightly less than the full ½ teaspoon.
 Don’t overdo it with the ammonia; a little goes a long way!

 Fill the rest of the jug with plain tap water, screw the lid on tightly, and swish well to combine.

 Let sit for at least 30 minutes to allow the Epsom salt to completely dissolve.
 Label the container and store it in a cool dry spot where kids and pets can’t get into it.

-• Feed potted houseplants once every three to five weeks.
-During winter, when plants grow more slowly, once every five weeks is sufficient.
+- Feed potted houseplants once every three to five weeks.
+During the dog days of winter, when plants grow more slowly, once every five weeks is sufficient.
 When plants show renewed growth in spring, increase feedings to once every three weeks.

 - Use the same amount of homemade liquid plant food as you would normally water indoor plants.
 For example, if you typically give your potted fern one cup of water, substitute one cup of homemade plant food, which will provide sufficient water and nutrients.